Archived docs Get your API Key

 When you create a third-party integration, start with the minimum role (usually Render) and only escalate if the integration actually needs more.
 If a key is leaked, the blast radius is bounded by its role.

-Creating a secondary key
+Creating a project key

 1. Open json2video.com/dashboard/apikeys.